Written by: Guest | Best Company Editorial Team

 In fact, the quality of your tenants largely determines the quality of your returns.
 The more rental applications you get for a vacant property, the better your odds of choosing a high-quality renter who will treat your property well, pay the rent on time, and stay long-term.

 You can check vacancy rates through the Census Bureau, but for the most up-to-date information, ask around among other landlords and property managers who operate in that city and neighborhood.
-Ask them about their estimates for vacancy rates in the area, but also about their sense for the area’s housing demand, how often it takes to fill vacant units, both the quantity and quality of rental applications they receive.
+Ask a professional real estate agent or property managers who operate in that city and neighborhood for rental reports.
+Ask them for data on vacancy rates, tenant turnover rates, days on market, and the quality and quantity of rental applications

 It helps if the area already sees strong demand, but you can also keep an eye on future demand.